From tax reference to TIN

 We have introduced the internationally recognised 10 digit Tax Identification Number (TIN).

 The introduction of TINs brings Jersey in line with international tax practice, increasing the level of security offered by the identification number, and ensuring that every individual has their own identity.

 What will happen next

-In the coming months you'll start to notice your TIN appearing on all future correspondence from Revenue Jersey.
+You'll start to notice your TIN appearing on all future correspondence from Revenue Jersey.
 When you see this you can use it for correspondence and payments.

 Every individual currently holding a Jersey tax record will be given a TIN, including spouses and civil partners who at present don't have their own unique tax reference number.

 A TIN is a 10 digit unique, secure number used to identify you for tax purposes.
-It will, over time, replace the Tax Reference Number.

 TINs are widely used around the world so our use of them will help bring Jersey’s tax system in line with international best practice.

 Who will have a TIN

 A TIN has been created for every individual on the tax system.